Flowers for Algernon: Novel

 The novel opens with an epigraph taken from Book VII of Plato's The Republic:

 Anyone who has common sense will remember that the bewilderments of the eye are of two kinds, and arise from two causes, either from coming out of the light or from going into the light, which is true of the mind's eye, quite as much as of the bodily eye.

 Charlie Gordon, 32 years old, demonstrates an IQ of 68.
 His uncle has arranged for him to hold a menial job at a bakery so that he will not have to live at the Warren State Home and Training School, a state institution.
 Desiring to improve himself, Charlie attends reading and writing classes, taught by Miss Alice Kinnian, at the Beekman College Center for Retarded Adults.
 Two researchers at Beekman, Professor Nemur and Dr. Strauss, are looking for a human test subject on whom to try a new surgical technique intended to increase intelligence.
 They have already performed the surgery on a mouse named Algernon, resulting in a dramatic improvement in his mental performance.
 Based on Alice's recommendation and his motivation to improve, Nemur and Strauss choose Charlie over smarter pupils to undergo the procedure.

 The operation is successful, and Charlie's IQ reaches 185 within the next three months.
-At the same time, he begins recalling his childhood and remembers that his mother Rose physically abused him and wasted money on fake treatments for his disability, while his younger sister Norma resented him.
+He begins recalling his childhood, and remembers that his mother Rose physically abused him and wasted money on fake treatments for his disability, while his younger sister Norma resented him.
 As Charlie's intelligence, education, and understanding of the world increase, his relationships with people deteriorate.
-His co-workers at the bakery, who used to amuse themselves at his expense, now fear and resent his increased intelligence and persuade his boss to fire him.
-Alice enters a relationship with Charlie but breaks up with him after she realizes that she can no longer relate to him and claims that his intelligence has changed his personality.
-Later, Charlie loses trust in Strauss and particularly Nemur, believing that they considered him a laboratory subject and not a human before the operation.
-While at a scientific convention in Chicago, Charlie feels humiliated when he is treated like an experiment and flees with Algernon in retaliation.
+His co-workers at the bakery, who used to amuse themselves at his expense, now fear and resent his increased intelligence, and persuade his boss to fire him.

+Alice enters a relationship with Charlie, but breaks up with him after she realizes that she can no longer relate to him, and claims that his intelligence has changed his personality.
+Later, Charlie loses trust in Dr. Strauss and particularly Dr. Nemur, believing that they considered him a laboratory subject and not a human before the operation.
+While at a scientific convention in Chicago, Charlie feels humiliated when he is treated like an experiment, and flees with Algernon in retaliation.